-Option 2: Having your plan premium taken out of your monthly Social Security check your plan premium is paid on time.
-To change how you pay your premium contact Member Services.
+Option 2: Having your plan premium taken out of your monthly Social Security check method, contact Member Services.
 We will be happy to help you change this.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+(Phone numbers for Member Services are printed on the back cover of this booklet.